syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapChart/Getting-Started.md

 N> If any version of SQL Server Analysis Service (SSAS) or Microsoft ADOMD.NET utility is installed, then the location of Microsoft.AnalysisServices.AdomdClient library is [system drive:\Program Files (x86)\Microsoft.NET\ADOMD.NET].

-The version of Syncfusion libraries based on .NET framework and MVC version are classified below.
+The version of Syncfusion libraries based on .NET Framework and MVC version are classified below.
 For example, 13.3 version is illustrated as,

 <table>
 <tr>
 <th>
 MVC Version</th><th>
-MVC Version of Syncfusion dll</th><th>
+MVC Version of Syncfusion assembly</th><th>
-Base Version of Syncfusion dll</th><th>
+Base Version of Syncfusion assembly</th><th>
 System.Web.Mvc</th><th>
 System.Web.WebPages</th>
 </tr>